 Aidan strongly recommends sending children to school in athletic shoes (sneakers).
 Sandals, flip-flops and clogs are not permitted at Aidan.
 Full-day and Elementary children can participate in Outdoor/Physical Education only if they are wearing athletic shoes with laces or Velcro fasteners.

 Toys are a distraction from classroom work and should not be brought to school.
 Also, please check pockets for unfamiliar items.
 These may be important parts of Montessori materials and need to be returned to school.

 Field trips are planned for Elementary students and a limited number are planned for Full-Day Primary students.
-Room Parents help in the planning and coordination of trips in conjunction with the teachers to support and complement the curriculum. leaving campus.
+Room Parents help in the planning and coordination of trips in conjunction with the teachers to support and complement the curriculum.
 Aidan’s Consent and Waiver forms for leaving campus are completed by the parents as part of the emergency contact information request during the summer.
 Permission from the parents is required for participation in the trips.
 Families should be notified in advance of each trip.
 Field Trip Coordinators should send the schedule of field trips for his or her class to the Director of Communication.

 Transportation is by foot, Metro, or parent drivers.
 Rules for car seat and seatbelt safety are followed.
 Children must be properly seated in a child safety seat until they turn 8.
 Parents sending in car seats in order to enable their child to participate in a field trip is imperative.
 Children eight and over must wear seatbelts at all times.
 No child will be allowed to sit in the front seat.

 Aidan will provide Room Parents with guidelines regarding the number of chaperones required for each field trip.
 The school may cancel a trip if there are not enough adult chaperones.

 Parents who drive on field trips are required to have a copy of their driver’s license and auto insurance on file with the Front Office.